 First of all, because of the holidays, the next fund report (Slow Trader and Ferrari Funds) will be about 23rd January 2015.
-With Slow Trader, we took a hit in the last report and we had 2 or 3 trades that were still to come off.
-These took us a good 10% lower than my last report.
-However, on the plus side we currently have several trades that are running and these are in profit.
+With Slow Trader, we took a hit in the last report, and we had 2 or 3 trades that were still to come off.
+These brought us a good 10% lower than my previous statement.
+However, on the plus side, we currently have several trades that are running, and these are for profit.
 Let us see.

 I’ve made simple but significant changes to our trading technique.
-In terms of timeline, I’ve come out more – now taking a broader view.
-To that end we will use the ‘futures style’ purchasing rather than the relatively expensive Daily Fund Bet.
-This will help to reduce our fund operational costs.
+Regarding the timeline, I’ve come out more – now taking a broader view.
+To that end we will use the ‘futures-style’ purchasing rather than the relatively expensive Daily Fund Bet.
+This will help to reduce our operational fund costs.

 However, I am confident that we have something that suits the current market.
 These things need regular review as what worked a while back might not necessarily work as well today.

 I’ve titled this article – how to get the most from my retirement pot – because that is what I’ve been looking at recently.
-Primarily to find the best pension scheme for my small company and employees.
-The one I have chosen is http://bandce.co.uk/ the peoples pension.
+Finding the best pension scheme I can for my small company and employees.
+The one I have chosen is http://bandce.co.uk/ the people’s pension.

-Other than it being internet based, so no middle man, the pension is clear and easy to use and provides some great funds to choose from.
+Other than it being internet based, so no intermediary, the pension is clear and easy to use and provides some significant funds to choose.
 More importantly, it only charges 0.5% with no other costs.
 The low charge over a 20 years or more is significant.

 How is this possible?
-Its all to do with that magical reason: compound interest.
-Probably the most powerful tool you can financially teach your kids, grand kids etc. If you want more proof of this read Tony Robbins recent book Money: Master the Game.
-Its a mammoth read but well worth it.
-Obviously the book uses American terminology, but the UK is similar with different names.
+It’s all to do with that magical reason: compound interest.
+Probably the most powerful tool you can financially teach your kids, grandkids etc. Tony Robbin’s discusses in his recent book Money: Master the Game.
+It’s a mammoth read but worth it.
+Naturally, the book uses American terminology, but the UK is similar to different names.

 They don’t get a great press, but fixed annuities are a great way to go.
 Do not, however, go with the first suggestion from your pension fund if they provide an annuity.
 Shop around and get the lowest cost.
-Is a low cost annuity safe?
-After 2008 throughout the USA hundreds of banks went bust but not one insurance company (an annuity provider) went under.
+Is a small cost annuity safe?
+After 2008 throughout the USA hundreds of banks went bust, but not one insurance company or annuity provider.

 I would split my retirement money as: